murffious/drills_js/jquery_hotsheet.md

 Manipulating the DOM
 Select an Element or Group of Elements - Store, create a reference to i.e. declare a var Using a method usually allow you to specify a callback function as the last parameter.
 That function will then be called once the animation has finished.or put text or html or what not
 Instead of using anonymous inner functions as event handlers, you should modularize your code into reusable chunks
+$(this)
+what is the event object? ex: event.preventDefault() event delegation

-Effects – Animations
+### Effects – Animations
-Element Selectors
+Element Selectors (Select an Element or Group of Elements & almost always store it, create a reference to i.e. declare a var )
 Manipulating the DOM I – Inserting, Replacing and Removing Elements Manipulating the DOM II – Changing Element Data and CSS Events ‒ Handling Mouse Events & Keyboard Events